Chart Color Schemes

 Denman Prospect features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.3% of all households, including 43.9% couples with children, 24.8% couples without children, and 8.3% single parent families.
-Non-family households comprise the remaining 21.7%, with lone person households at 18.8% and group households making up 3.1%.
-The median household size is 2.8 people, which is larger than the Australian Capital Territory average of 2.5.
+Family households account for 78.3 percent of all households, including 43.9 percent couples with children, 24.8 percent couples without children, and 8.3 percent single parent families.
+Non-family households constitute the remaining 21.7 percent, with lone person households at 18.8 percent and group households comprising 3.1 percent of the total.
+The median household size is 2.8 people, larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households